Blog > Key Tips To A Great Homepage

 The choices made are your own and it's important to customise your website to suit your brand and business, but be careful and remember these tips:

 Don't lose your brand identity

 The colour palette used in 'Example A' demonstrates consisitent consideration for the brand.
 It's in keeping with the black and white logo, and no more than 2 font types are used.
 'Example B' appears too bold in comparison and there is no consistency in the font choice or the colour scheme.
 This means the effectiveness of the minimalist, stylish logo is lost.

 Use relevant text

 Less is more.
 Customers can be put off by lines and lines of text, so let your images do the talking.
 Make sure the text you do use is relevant and to the point.
 It’s also very important to check that your spelling and grammar are correct as this can look extremely unprofessional if missed, and can lead to losing credibility with potential customers.

 When working with images, be sure to use high quality images and avoid having different sizes displayed next to each other (like in Example B).
-Ensure the images are sized correctly when uploading them to your Create account, or by cropping them to the desired size using our new image editor.
-Using our responsive content builder, Pagebuilder, you will see all images are automatically aligned neatly next to each other, no matter what size screen they are viewed on.
+Ensure the images are sized correctly when uploading them to your Create account, or by cropping them to the desired size using the image editor.
+Using the responsive content maker, you will see all images are automatically aligned neatly next to each other, no matter what size screen they are viewed on.

 The layout of the page is crucial when wanting to make a great first impression.
 Example A is simple, effective and logical, whereas Example B appears more cluttered and unorganised.
 Are you using side column items?
 Think carefully about what information you're presenting here, is it vital?
 Although it can be made to work, avoid having both left and right side columns as this will mean losing valuable space in the main content area and could appear to 'squash' the content in the centre of the page.